applied-numerical-algorithms-group-lbnl/Chombo_4/README.md

 * Type make.

 ## Directories
-* example has many established algorithms and some in progress
+* Chombo_4/example has many established algorithms and some in progress.
-* src is where the common code lives
+* Chombo_4/src is where the common code lives.
-* documents has a few documents created using this software
+* Chombo_4/documents has a few documents created using this software.
-* mk  is where compiler and machine specific flags are set
+* Chombo_4/mk  is where compiler and machine specific flags are set.
-* util has a few random tools that I kept around.
+* Chombo_4/util has a few random tools that I kept around.
-* hooks is purely aspirational
+* Chombo_4/hooks is purely aspirational.